PLHC/option-pricer-app/README.md

 export DB_PASSWORD_OPTION_PRICER='your_mysql_password'
 '''

+## Running the Project
-To run the project, execute teh following line of code in the terminal.
+To run the project, execute the following command in the terminal.

 '''sh
 streamlit run main.py